 - The potential need for a bone marrow collection if insufficient cells are collected by PSBC (PBSC only)

 - The possibility of and procedures for subsequent donations

 - That you cannot donate if you are pregnant

 - The policy of anonymity between donor and patient

 - Your right to withdraw at any stage and the consequences for the patient

 - Storage of samples and possible use for ethically-approved research

-After you have received full information and the physical examination has been completed, you will be asked to sign consent forms if you agree to the HPC donation.
+After you have received full information and the physical examination has been completed, you will be asked to sign consent forms if you agree to the donation.

 It may take a number of days before the doctor has formally declared you fit to donate and signed the final donor clearance forms.
 We will stay in close contact with you to keep you up informed of the next steps.
 It is important that you inform us at this point if you become unwell (eg if you contract a cold or the flu during this time) so that appropriate steps can be taken.